occasion-2/CrossLingual-TTS-Lab/README.md

 ## Benchmark Results on Google FLEURS

-The ASR evaluation uses target-language specific text-normalization adapters (preprocessors) to clean reference and hypothesis transcriptions (handling lowercase, removing punctuation, and stripping spaces for CJK characters) before computing WER/CER.
+ASR evaluation uses target-language text normalizers before computing WER/CER.
+The normalizers lowercase where appropriate, remove punctuation, and strip spaces for CJK text.

-The benchmark harness is being evaluated on a cross-lingual subset of the Google FLEURS dataset generated by `run_fleurs_experiment_example.sh` across several state-of-the-art zero-shot voice cloning models.
-The real metrics stack includes `faster_whisper_asr` for ASR error (measuring target-language intelligibility), `faster_whisper_lid` for a conservative target-language identification score (detected-language confidence when the detected language matches the target, otherwise 0), `speechbrain_speaker_similarity` (ECAPA-TDNN) for speaker-similarity preservation, and `speechbrain_language_similarity` (VoxLingua107) to measure source-language leakage.
+The tables below come from the FLEURS slice generated by `run_fleurs_experiment_example.sh`.
+The metrics are:

+- `faster_whisper_asr` for target-text ASR error
+- `faster_whisper_lid` for a conservative target-language score: detected-language confidence if the detected language matches the target, otherwise 0
-Below is the comparative summary of the cross-lingual generalization capabilities of the installed models.
+- `speechbrain_speaker_similarity` for ECAPA-TDNN speaker similarity
+- `speechbrain_language_similarity` for the VoxLingua107 leakage proxy

+The numbers are automatic metrics, not human preference or naturalness judgments.

-*Note: Lower ASR error indicates better target-text intelligibility under the chosen ASR and normalization pipeline.
-Higher Target LID score indicates the model was detected as the target language with high confidence.
-Higher Speaker Sim indicates stronger speaker-embedding similarity to the reference.
-Higher Leakage indicates the generated audio sounds more like the source language's accent/prosody.*
+Lower ASR error is better.
+Higher Target LID score means the output was more confidently detected as the target language.
+Higher Speaker Sim means higher embedding similarity to the reference.
+Higher leakage delta means the generated audio is closer to the source-language centroid than to the target-language centroid under this proxy.

 ### Table 1: Common Target-Language Subset
 *Only `en` and `zh` target conditions.
 Excludes target-Russian directions to avoid unsupported/degraded model conditions.
 F5-TTS target-Russian results are reported in Table 4 for transparency but excluded from this table because the base F5 model is not expected to handle Russian target synthesis reliably.*